zwass/osquery/libraries/cmake/README.md

 ## macOS

-The system used to compile is currently macOS 26, XCode 26.x, SDK 26.5.
+The system used to compile is currently macOS 26, Xcode 26.x, SDK 26.5.

 Both x86_64 and ARM architectures of the executable are built on an x86_64 machine, using the toolchain's ability to cross-compile.